Text-to-Scene with Large Reasoning Models: Related Work

 \section{Related Work}

 Recent progress in indoor scene synthesis has primarily followed two distinct approaches.
 One line of work capitalizes on the strong generative capabilities of image-based models, often employing Neural Radiance Fields (NeRFs) or 3D Gaussian splats as output representations~\cite{schult2024controlroom3d, zhou2024gala3d, epstein2024disentangled, po2024compositional}.
 While these methods produce visually realistic results, the generated scenes lack object-level separability, making them unsuitable for downstream tasks requiring precise object manipulation or interaction.
-A second research direction focuses on structured scene generation using intermediate representations, such as scene graphs or layout templates, coupled with curated asset libraries to synthesize 3D environments with discrete objects~\cite{feng2023layoutgpt, yang2024holodeck}. \paragraph{Neural-3D generation.} Within this structured generation paradigm, learning-based generative models such as diffusion models have emerged as powerful tools for modeling spatial priors~\cite{hu2024mixed}.
+A second research direction focuses on structured scene generation using intermediate representations, such as scene graphs or layout templates, coupled with curated asset libraries to synthesize 3D environments with discrete objects~\cite{feng2023layoutgpt, yang2024holodeck}.

+\paragraph{Neural-3D generation.} Within this structured generation paradigm, learning-based generative models such as diffusion models have emerged as powerful tools for modeling spatial priors~\cite{hu2024mixed}.
 DiffuScene~\cite{tang2024diffuscene} applies a denoising diffusion process to generate unordered sets of object attributes, synthesizing layouts from the 3D-FRONT dataset, which comprises 19,000 annotated indoor scenes~\cite{fu20213d}.
-Other methods use model training with scene graphs~\cite{yang2025mmgdreamer, zhai2024echoscene, lin2023instructscene, zhai2023commonscenes} and without scene graphs~\cite{Paschalidou2021NEURIPS, yang2024physcene, ritchie2019fast}.
+Other methods use model training with scene graphs~\cite{yang2025mmgdreamer, zhai2024echoscene, lin2023instructscene, zhai2023commonscenes} and without scene graphs~\cite{paschalidou2021atiss, yang2024physcene, ritchie2019fast}.
 Despite their effectiveness, these models require task-specific training and often struggle to generalize beyond the distributions they were trained on.
 In contrast, our method performs scene synthesis in a zero-shot setting, relying purely on language-based reasoning without additional fine-tuning or supervision.

 \paragraph{Language-based room synthesis.} The advent of Large Language Models (LLMs) has enabled open-vocabulary 3D scene synthesis, supporting the flexible generation of scenes without dependence on predefined labels or categories.
 These systems treat the LLM as a ``design assistant'' that outputs a high-level layout or scene graph, which is then materialized into 3D.
 Holodeck~\cite{yang2024holodeck} and others ~\cite{ccelen2024design, aguina2024open} orchestrate multi-agent LLM systems to generate scene graphs or DSLs (Domain Specific Language), which are later optimized through layout engines.
 These prompt-based LLM planners are able to interpret open-ended descriptions but often require post-processing or optimization to convert text into numeric layouts, which is an inherent limitation.
 LayoutVLM~\cite{sun2025layoutvlm} represents the latest advancement in object placement, employing VLMs to generate two mutually reinforcing representations from visually marked images, and a self-consistent decoding process to improve spatial planning.